 January 17th, 1975 a lone F-15A was stripped of its paint, speed brake and flap actuators, radar and fire control systems, unneeded cockpit instrumentation, generators, redundant radios and anything that could be left on the ground.
 Engineers even removed her Vulcan 20 mm cannon, and all external pylons leaving a super clean, slick, light and powerful F-15A Eagle that had only one place to go...UP!

 The goal was to steal the crown from the Soviets that held the record for reaching the highest altitudes from a stationary start on the runway.
 The MIG-25 "Foxbat," held the three highest positions since 1973.
 Prior to the Foxbat, previous altitude records had been held by the USAF F-4 "Phantom" since 1962.

-Streak Eagle had only one mission, and that was to smash the "time to climb" records held by the Soviet MiG 25 Foxbat.
+Streak Eagle had only one mission, and that was to smash the "time to climb" records held by the Soviet Foxbat.

 After the initial climb, the pilot kept a sustained 2.5G pull coming back over the base inverted at 32,000 feet.
-Rolling out, Streak Eagle then accelerated to over two times the speed of sound then pulling 4Gs into a 60 degree climb.
+Rolling out, the super slick jet, then accelerating to over two times the speed of sound and pulling 4Gs into a 60 degree climb.

 Streak Eagle broke eight time-to-climb world records between January 16th and 1st of February 1975, After proving that Eagles dare, she was delivered to the National Museum Of The United States Air Force where she still remains today.